victoresque/pytorch-template/README.md

 log_dir: ${name}/
 resume:

-# Global hyper-parameters defined in conf.hparams
+# Global hyper-parameters defined in conf/hparams/
 #   you can change the values by either editing yaml file directly,
 #   or using command line arguments, like `python3 train.py batch_size=128`
 batch_size: 256